 The northern border in Washington State is so mountainous that cellular reception is not available, and many satellite phones do not work.
 For the USDA Forest Service, rangers have to rely on radio repeaters to maintain vital communication — especially during emergencies.
-However, the issue was finding an offgrid power solution to keep the small 100W radio stations powered, regardless of weather conditions.
+As shared in this interview with Stacy Griffith, the Alaska Region Radio Manager, the issue was finding an offgrid power solution to keep the small 100W radio stations powered, regardless of weather conditions.

 At these offgrid and high-altitude locations, equipment and fuel must be airlifted, which is expensive.
 The agencies were spending thousands of dollars just on maintaining the radio repeaters.
 And the solar arrays frequently lost power due to harsh weather and low sunlight — compromising critical communications.

 The Forest Service needed to install a dependable backup power source, but several common solutions failed to meet their needs.
 Wind is typically used to backup solar arrays, but it was not viable because extreme winter weather would cause the turbines to ice over and stop working.
 A thermoelectric generator (TEG) is another common backup source, but high fuel needs and inefficiency in extreme cold temperatures took it out of consideration.
 And airlifting hydrogen to power a Proton-Exchange Membrane Fuel Cell (PEM) was not a viable option.

 The Forest Service redesigned the entire power system for their radio repeaters to include a Performer Series P250i Solid Oxide Fuel Cell to supplement the solar array during times of low sunlight.